International Best-selling Israeli Writer

-Eshkol Nevo was born in 1971 in Jerusalem.
-He is a writer and a creative writing teacher.
-His best-selling novel Homesick (2004) was awarded the Reimond vallier prize in France, shortlisted for the Sapir prize in Israel, and longlisted for the independent prize in the UK.
-His bestselling novel World cup wishes ( 2007) won the Golden Book Prize in Israel and was awarded the Adei-Wizo Prize in Italy.
+Born in 1971 in Jerusalem, Eshkol Nevo is the author of five novels.
+His best-selling debut novel Homesick (2004) was awarded the Reimond vallier prize in France, shortlisted for the Sapir prize in Israel, and longlisted for the independent prize in the UK.
+His second bestselling novel World cup wishes ( 2007) won the Golden Book Prize in Israel and was awarded the Adei-Wizo Prize in Italy.
 His novel Neuland (2011) sold more than 130,000 copies in Israel, and was awarded the Steimatzky Prize for Book of the Year.
-His most recent bestselling novel, Three Floors Up (2017), deals with residential life in Tel Aviv, crisis identity, and the darkness of parenthood.
+Nevo's fourth bestselling novel Three Floors Up, was adapted into a film by the renown Italian director Nanni Moretti titled 'Tre Piani'.
+Nevo's fifth novel The Last Interview is forthcoming in English in October 2020.

 • Three Floors Up